mitakawe123/zadacha-fs/README.md

 # What I did
-1.Created SQL Store Procedure with recursion for the Properties table -Made recursion from parentId column to Id column -Select the necessary column and store the query in procedure
+1.Created SQL Store Procedure with recursion for the Properties table<br>
+  -Made recursion from parentId column to Id column<br>
+  -Select the necessary column and store the query in procedure

 2.Setting up the API route